Affiliate links on Android Authority may earn us a commission. Learn more.

-If you’re following the smart home space, you may be seeing the name Matter crop up in relation to big brands like Amazon, Apple, and Google, as well as smaller ones like Eve, Govee, and Nanoleaf.
+If you’re following the smart home scene, you may be seeing Matter’s name crop up in relation to big brands like Amazon, Apple, and Google, as well as smaller ones like Eve, Govee, and Nanoleaf.
 Matter may even sound like a feature you need if you’re hoping to futureproof your purchases.
-But what is Matter, exactly, and why does it matter in a smart home?
+But what is Matter exactly, and why does it matter in a smart home?

 What is Matter?

-Matter devices allow mesh networking in which connecting to the cloud is optional, rather than mandatory.
-While Matter is an IP-based technology, essential smart home functions (say, turning lights on and off) should work regardless of whether accessories can reach the internet, or even whether you have a dedicated hub.
+Matter devices further offer mesh networking in which connecting to the cloud is optional, rather than mandatory.
+While Matter is an IP-based technology, essential smart home functions (say, turning lights on and off) can work regardless of whether accessories can reach the internet, or even whether you have a dedicated hub.
 You do need the internet and a Matter-ready hub to control a home remotely, but if you’re physically present, you should be able to control and update Matter accessories with as little as your phone.

-Matter is a newly-launched networking protocol that lets smart home accessories work across all major smart home platforms.
+Matter is a recently-launched networking protocol that lets smart home accessories work across all major smart home platforms.

-Mesh functions are possible because Matter operates as an application layer on top of technologies like Ethernet, Wi-Fi, Bluetooth, and Thread.
+Mesh functions are possible because Matter operates as an application layer on top of technologies like Ethernet, Wi-Fi, and Thread.
 Of these, Thread is the most important.
-It’s a relatively new Zigbee-based wireless protocol that smart home devices must specifically support, but it’s less power-hungry than Wi-Fi, and many Thread products operates as their own “border routers” to which other Thread accessories connect without requiring a dedicated hub or burdening your Wi-Fi network.
+It’s a relatively new Zigbee-based wireless protocol that smart home devices must specifically support, but it’s less power-hungry than Wi-Fi, and many Thread products operate as their own “border routers” to which other Thread accessories connect without requiring a dedicated hub or burdening your Wi-Fi network.
 It responds instantly, and thanks to its low power consumption, it can be used in just about anything.

 Why is Matter a big deal?